Saved by Grace

 Faith in Christ means having a personal relationship with Him.
 It having love and gratitude toward Him in response to His infinite love (John 3:16).
 It is founded on great appreciation of Jesus for all that He is, with honest desire to know Him better and become like Him.
 It means a trust in Christ that we are willing to take Him fully at His word and follow His commands.
 Without this faith there can be no justification.

-Paul is saying here that Christians are not under law as a way of salvation, but under grace.
-Law cannot save a sinner, nor can the law put an end to its dominion.
+Works are not a cause but an effect of salvation (Romans 3:31).
+Christians don’t do works to be saved but because they are saved.
+The Bible teaches, “For sin shall not have dominion over you: for ye are not under the law, but under grace” (Romans 6:14).
+Christians are not under law as a way of salvation, but under grace.
+The Law cannot save a sinner, nor can the law put an end to its bondage.
 The law only points sin in the life of a believer (Romans 3:20), and exposes it (Romans.
 5:20).
 The law cannot forgive sin, nor can the law provide any power to overcome it.

-Many people believe that because we are under grace we are no longer accountable to the law.
+Many people believe that because they are under grace they are no longer accountable to the law.
 But the truth is that people living under grace should still obey God’s law.
 Romans 6:15 says, “What then? shall we sin, because we are not under the law, but under grace?
 God forbid.”
 The statement “God forbid” is a strong statement directly telling us that God forbids us to break His commandments under the pretense of grace.

 In His service,